Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Introduction and Main Results

 Here the radius $R$ and the constant $C$ depend only on the ensemble, $\hat g$, and $\hat\omega$. \end{theorem}

-In \cite{lu2018optimal}, a practical algorithm that saturates this scaling was proposed and analyzed for $d=2$.
+In \cite{lu2018optimal}, a practical algorithm, that saturates this scaling for $d=2$, was proposed and analyzed.
+The error of such an algorithm is $O((\frac{\ell}{L})^d(\frac{1}{L})^{1-})$ in any dimension.
 In this paper, we tackle the more physically relevant case of $d=3$, which requires a substantial modification of the algorithm and its analysis.

 We will propose a deterministic algorithm, Algorithm \ref{alg:truealg}, that involves the realization $a$ only in terms of its restriction $a_{|Q_{2L}}$.
 The algorithm saturates the lower bound of Theorem \ref{thm:luottooptimal} in terms of scaling.
 More specifically, by solving a couple of auxiliary boundary value problems with homogeneous Dirichlet boundary conditions on $Q_{2L}$, $Q_{\frac{7}{4}L}$, and $Q_{\frac{3}{2}L}$, this algorithm constructs Dirichlet boundary data $u_L$ on $\partial Q_L$, which in turn defines $u^{(L)}$, the output of the algorithm, by solving For $L,\ell,R \gg 1$ and with overwhelming probability, this algorithm saturates the lower bound of Theorem \ref{thm:luottooptimal}, with the little caveat that the CLT exponent, $\frac{3}{2}$ for $d=3$, has to be replaced by $\beta<\frac{3}{2}$.
 Part of the probabilistic nature of the statement is contained in the random radius $r_{**}$, which can be interpreted as the scale from which onwards stochastic homogenization is effective.